Looking for a business loan

 E-invoice APIs are available for:

-E-invoicing was initially notified for registered taxpayers with a turnover greater than Rs.500 crore in FY 19-20, with exceptions such as Special Economic Zones (SEZ) units, insurance, banking, financial institutions, NBFCs, GTA, passenger transportation service and sale of movie tickets.
-Only these notified taxpayers will have to generate the IRN for their supplies/sales.
-Currently, e-Invoicing applies to businesses with more than Rs.20 crore annual turnover since 1st April 2022.
-The government has notified to extend this to businesses with more than Rs.10 crore turnover from 1st October 2022.
+E-invoicing was initially notified for registered taxpayers with a turnover greater than Rs.500 crore in any financial year from 2017-18, with exceptions such as Special Economic Zones (SEZ) units, insurance, banking, financial institutions, NBFCs, GTA, passenger transportation service and sale of movie tickets.
+Only notified taxpayers will have to generate the IRN for their supplies/sales.
+Currently, e-Invoicing applies to businesses with more than Rs.10 crore annual turnover, and will soon be extended to businesses with a turnover of more than Rs.5 crore w.e.f.
+1st August 2023.

 One can get the Public Key of the e-invoice system by logging into the testing portal.